gracco/sysadmin-interview-questions/README.md

 * What do the following commands do and how would you use them?
  * ```tee```
-  - copies the STDOUT to a file, and continue to show the STDOUT.
+  - copies the STDOUT to a file, but continues to show the STDOUT.

  * ```awk```
   - awk it's a programming language designed for text processing.